- Overview

 Schedule a Tour Today

 We’d love to meet your family and show you what makes Our PlayHouse Preschool so special.
-Contact us at 919-967-2700, visit us at 2400 University Dr., Durham, NC 27707, or click below to Schedule a Tour.
+Contact us or click below to Schedule a Tour.
 Come see firsthand how our Reggio-inspired, nature-rich preschool in Durham can help your child grow, learn, and thrive.

 Programs Offered